undeadlabs/UE4ShaderPluginDemo/readme.md

+# Note

+This is a fork of a repo by Frederick Lindh and others -- it's intended for test purposes only and should not ship!

+The original repo had no license info, but the author has subsequently added an MIT license.
+If we end up wanting to use this code on a production basis we'll want to revisit licensing with MS Legal -Steve 1/2/2020

 # Hello!

 It's been a while!
 I've been meaning to update this to more modern standards for quite some time but have never really taken the time to do it until now.